 The Montevideo Agricultural Market (Mercado Agricola) is a National Heritage Site.
-This is a beautiful historic building, is over 100 years old building was recently renovated to offer fruit, vegetables as well as fresh products and different kinds of food.
-There is a food center which prepares all kinds of Uruguayan typical dishes, and shops which sell souvenirs and handicrafts.
+This is a beautiful historic building over 100 years old; the building was recently renovated to offer fruit, vegetables, fresh products, and different kinds of food.
+In addition, there is a food center that prepares all kinds of typical Uruguayan dishes and shops that sell souvenirs and handicrafts.

 Plaza de Cagancha

-Plaza de Cagancha, or Plaza Cagancha, also known as Plaza Libertad, is a square Montevideo.
-It is located on Montevideo’s main avenue, 18 de Julio Avenue, in the city center neighborhood.
+Plaza de Cagancha, or Plaza Cagancha, also known as Plaza Libertad, is a square in Montevideo.
+It is located in the city center neighborhood on Montevideo’s main avenue, 18 de Julio Avenue.